reposense/RepoSense/docs/ug/usingReports.md

   * Multiple keywords/terms can be used, separated by spaces.
   * Entries that contain _any_ (not necessarily _all_) of the search terms will be displayed.
   * The keywords used to filter author and repository are case-insensitive.
-* `Group by` : grouping criteria for the rows of results
+* `Group by` : grouping criteria for the rows of results.
   * `None` : results will not be grouped in any particular way.
   * `Repo/Branch` : results will be grouped by repositories and its' associating branches.
   * `Author` : results will be grouped by the name of the author.
 Contributions made to multiple repositories by a particular author will be grouped under the author.